shobrook/openlimit/README.md

 ### Distributed requests

-By default, openlimit uses an in-memory store to track rate limits.
-But if your application is distributed, you can plug in a Redis store to manage limits across multiple threads or processes.
+By default, `openlimit` uses an in-memory store to track rate limits.
+But if your application is distributed, you can easily plug in a Redis store to manage limits across multiple threads or processes.

 ```python
 from openlimit import ChatRateLimiterWithRedis